mrfdev/CMI/Resources/FAQ/cmi-specialized.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Reminder: Every line of commands will get executed.

 If you make a custom alias command with CMI through `/cmi aliaseditor` for example, and you add multiple commands to the list, please be reminded that each line will get run.
 So if you have a check at the top, but then later you should not assume that check is still valid.
 Recheck, or at least match the conditions.
-Note that per CMI 9.0.4.x you can also use an if conditional at the top, and then check true or false against that - this could help with more complex repeatative conditions.
+Note that per CMI 9.0.4.x you can also use an if conditional at the top, and then check true or false against that - this could help with more complex more complex conditions.
 (These are called _Statements_ on the wiki page)

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Simplifying your checks example